chrisckwong821/Blog/_posts/2017-09-10-Pair-Trading-II.md

 ![png]({{ site.baseurl }}/assets/media/PairTrade/2/output_9_0.png)

-Unfortunately, the stock pair 0386.HK/0857.HK does not demonstrate a stable beta in the past two years.
+Unfortunately, the stock pair 0386.HK and 0857.HK does not demonstrate a stable beta in the past two years.
 It oscillated from 0.7 to 1 with a sudden drop of 0.5 in the past six months.
 However, for demonstration purpose I would continue to use this as an example.

 ```python